What is the Fed, and Why is it Raising Interest Rates for Independent Businesses?

 The Fed’s biggest goal is to keep the economy humming but they only have pretty limited tools with which to do this.
 The main instrument at their disposal is the Federal Funds Rate.
 To spare you all the boring details, the Federal Funds Rate is used as the baseline cost of money in the economy.
-As the Fed raises the rate, they make less money available to be lent out, which drives up interest rates across the economy - from personal loans like for your house or car to commercial loans like for your small business.
+As the Fed raises the rate, they make less money available to be lent out, which drives up interest rates across the economy - from personal loans like for your house or car to commercial loans like for your local business.

 But, why would the Fed want to cool down the economy?